 Thalia makes sure Peter has her number, "just in case that fucker Carl is giving him trouble", and he needs someone to "teach him a little lesson", even though Peter suspects she just wants to beat him up.
 She waves them off with a drowsy goodbye, the food in her stomach slowly lulling her to sleep.
 Nico promises Percy to get her back to camp safe, wherever and whatever camp is (Peter doesn't ask) and then tells Peter it was nice to meet him.
 Peter figures Nico isn't one for sentiments, so he's only saying this stuff to please Percy, who is beaming at them all with a big goofy smile.

 Then, Percy and Peter walk out of the burger joint together, and jog across the street to the looming Stark towers' glass doors.

 "Of your school friends or of your cousins?"

 They punch Peter's security code into the keypad outside the doors, and push into the dark lobby.
 JARVIS has the elevator open and waiting for them.

 Peter presses the button for the Avengers lounge.
-"Well, your school friends were either airheads, jerks, or silent the entire time."
+"Well, your school friends were either airheads, jerks, or pretty much silent the entire time I was there."